 You've got a range of flavours to choose from: peppermint, spearmint, orange, tea tree, eucalyptus, or unflavoured.
 There's also an activated charcoal variant.

 These toothpastes are mildly abrasive and contain coconut oil, which is another product many people use for teeth whitening.
+Read our coconut oil pulling guide to find out more about the science behind this.

 Quite a few reviewers comment that it takes a while to get used to the taste and texture.
 This is a non-foaming toothpaste, which may feel strange at first if you're used to commercial brands which foam up as you brush.